Why Colombian coffee is the best

 Beans are handpicked

 A combination of steep growing conditions and traditional practices mean that Columbian coffee farmers handpick their beans.
 Unlike some coffee areas which use machine harvesting, this manual process ensures only the ripest berries are selected.
-With no green or unripe beans making their way to the processing phase, Colombian coffee will produce a consistently high-quality cup of coffee.
+With no unripe or green coffee beans making their way to the processing phase, Colombian coffee will produce a consistently high-quality cup of coffee.

 Colombians grow Arabica